sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 ## What We Did

-LLVM is an industrial-strength compiler that structures analysis and optimizations are a series of passes that both act on and produce a human-readable intermediate representation.
+LLVM is an industrial-strength compiler that structures optimizations as a series of passes that both act on and produce a human-readable intermediate representation.

 We implemented two new LLVM passes: